 All of this suggests that it’s crucial for brands to let influencers be their creative and honest selves.
-Restricting an influencer’s creativity could significantly ruin your relationship with influencers.
-It will also take away the authenticity from your campaign.
+Restricting an influencer’s creativity could significantly ruin your influencer relationships.
+It will also take away the authenticity of your campaign.
 And as audiences identify this lack of authenticity, they could lose trust in both your brand and the influencer.

 #5: Offer Influencers Fair Compensation

 Another critical element that strengthens influencer relationships is fair compensation.
 Sadly, many brands fail to realize this and approach influencers with the offer of free products alone.
-Influencers in both the Crowdtap survey and the TapInfluence survey found that the biggest mistake brands make is failing to offer adequate compensation.
+This is one of the biggest mistakes that brands make, as compensation is the third-most important reason why influencers work with brands.

 Free products only work if the influencer truly loves your brand or if the product is highly valuable.
-68% of influencers in the Crowdtap survey also said that they would work with a brand more than one if the brand offers them competitive compensation.
-So it’s clear that compensating them fairly for their work could motivate influencers to work with your brand.
+So, compensating them fairly for their work could motivate influencers to work with your brand.
 But that’s not the only benefit.

-So as much as you want to save money, you might need to make some investment if you plan on building a strong relationship with influencers.
-The hard part is deciding on how much is adequate.
-The cost of hiring influencers may depend on a number of factors, mainly their following size and their industry.
+So as much as you want to save money, you might need to make some investment if you plan on building strong influencer relationships.
+The hard part is deciding how much is adequate.
+The cost of hiring influencers may depend on a number of factors, mainly their following size, and their industry.